MissedMemo/parkingSQUAT/README.md

 continually update available parking when the user scrolls the map view

 * display fly-out for parking spot map pins
-* navigate to details view when clicking on parking spot map pin
+* navigate to details view when clicking a parking spot map pin
-* have the ability to reserve a parking spot by date and time
+* be able to reserve a parking spot by date and time
-* review/edit reservations from a view accessible through a tab bar button
+* review & edit reservations from a view accessible through a tab bar option
-* be notified when reservation ends, with an option to extend.
+* get notified when reservation ends, with an option to extend.

 ##Building & Running: